sap-tutorials/Tutorials/tutorials/s4sdk-odata-service-cloud-foundry/s4sdk-odata-service-cloud-foundry.md

 The data stored in an S/4HANA system is inherently complexly structured and therefore difficult to query manually.
 Therefore, HANA introduced a Virtual Data Model (VDM) that aims to abstract from this complexity and provide data in a semantically meaningful and easy to consume way.
 The preferred way to consume data from an S/4HANA system is via the OData protocol.
 While BAPIs are also supported for compatibility reasons, OData should always be your first choice.
 You can find a list of all the available OData endpoints for S/4HANA Cloud systems in [SAP's API Business Hub](https://api.sap.com/shell/discover/contentpackage/SAPS4HANACloud?section=ARTIFACTS).

-The S/4HANA Cloud SDK now brings the VDM for OData to the Java world to make the type-safe consumption of OData endpoints even more simple!
+The SAP Cloud SDK now brings the VDM for OData to the Java world to make the type-safe consumption of OData endpoints even more simple!
 The VDM is generated using the information from SAP's [API Business Hub](https://api.sap.com/shell/discover/contentpackage/SAPS4HANACloud?section=ARTIFACTS).
 This means that its compatible with every API offered in the API Business Hub and therefore also compatible with every S/4HANA Cloud system.

 [DONE]